Skip to main content

 Interest rate forecast

 The projected interest rates for the next 2 years.
-This includes projections for the Bank of England base rate and PWLB borrowing rates for 5, 20 and 50 years respectively
+This includes projections for the Bank rate and PWLB borrowing rates for 5, 20 and 50 years respectively

 Current portfolio position